WUSTL-Biol4220/home/labs/lab_15.md

-# Lab 14
+# Lab 15

-*Lab 14 GitHub Classroom link:* https://classroom.github.com/a/JYorMEhR
+*Lab 15 GitHub Classroom link:*

-In this lab, we will learn how to use Python's built-in string manipulation methods, and how to read and write to the filesystem through Python.
+In this lab, we will learn how to use Python modules, how to execute system commands from within the Python shell, and new ways to interact with containers.

 1. Strings, revisited
 2. Filesystem
-3. Exercises
+3. Modules
+4. System calls

 To begin this lab, clone your GitHub assignment repository to your virtual machine, enter the newly cloned directory, then open the `python` or `ipython` command line interface.